antonioortegajr/thrift/README.md

 Alpha - Setting up basic structure.
 Login system, media uploading, and diplaying said media

 Beta - Refine the display of uploaded media.
-Identify bugs or new enhancements.
+Identify bugs and or new enhancements.

 Production - Multiple users in multiple cities.